tinymce/tinymce-docs/_includes/release-notes/overview.md

 <script src='http://cloud.tinymce.com/5-testing/tinymce.min.js'></script>
 ```

-Signing up for a free API key provides entitlements to premium [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.
-A cloud image proxy server must already be configured.
+Signing up for a free API key provides entitlements to all our free plugins.
+This includes advanced functionality such as the [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin, which requires a cloud image proxy server to already be configured.
 Premium plugins can be purchased at any time once the API key has been set up.

 Refer to the [Quick start]({{site.baseurl}}/quick-start) docs for more information.